bitcoin-sv/spv-store/docs/classes/TxoLookup.md

 > **new TxoLookup**(`tag`, `id`?, `value`?, `owner`?): [`TxoLookup`](TxoLookup.md)

+Constructs a new instance of the search model.

 #### Parameters

 • **tag**: `string`

+Tag of the indexer to be searched.

 • **id?**: `string`

+Optional ID of the field to be searched.
+Required if value populated.

 • **value?**: `string`

+Optional value of the field to be searched.

 • **owner?**: `string`

+Optional owner of the transaction output.

 #### Returns